-In an alternate take on the effects of gaming, a recent Oxford University study found that playing video games can be good for our mental health.
+In an alternate take on the effects of gaming, a recent Oxford University study found that playing video games can be good for our mental health and may even make us happier.

 The study looked at self-reported feedback on surveys from two sets of players: 2,756 people from the U.S., U.K. and Canada playing Animal Crossing: New Horizons, as well as 518 people playing Plants vs. Zombies: Battle for Neighborville.